Connections Corrections Program

 Administration & Program Staff

 A dedicated team of staff distinguished by both education and experience provide services at CCP.
-CCCS carefully selected a diverse, professional staff to ensure that clients receive the most milieu of correctional programming and chemical dependency treatment services.
+CCCS, Inc. carefully selects diverse, professional staff to ensure clients receive the most milieu of correctional programming and Substance Use treatment services.

 Program Referrals

-Referrals to CCP are only made by the Montana Department of Corrections or the Federal Probation system. once a referral is received, the CCCS staff and local screening committee will review the appropriate paperwork (usually within two weeks of receipt) and determine the applicant's suitability for the program.
-This screening committee consists of a four member voluntary contingency from the professional community, including a representative from local law enforcement, state adult probation and parole, medical, mental health area, and the Program Administrator.
+Referrals to CCP are only made by the Montana Department of Corrections or the Federal Probation system.
+Once a referral is received, designated CCP staff and the local screening committee will review the appropriate paperwork (usually within one week of receipt) and determine the applicant's suitability for the program.
+This screening committee consists of a four-member voluntary contingency from the professional community, including a representative from local law enforcement, state adult probation and parole, community member, and the Program Administrator.

 Contact Information